-First, we notice that in all the generated trie-like subgraphs, the number of all the branching nodes is bounded by O($nm$).
-But each branching node may be involved in at most O($n$) recursive calls (see the analysis given below) and for each recursive call at most O($nm^2$) time can be required to create the corresponding trie-like subgraph.
-Thus, the worst-case time complexity of the algorithm is bounded by O($n^3m^3$).
+Each branching node may be involved in at most O($m$) recursive calls (see the analysis given below) and for each recursive call at most O($nm^2$) time is required to create the corresponding trie-like subgraph.
+Thus, the worst-case time complexity of the algorithm is bounded by O($n^2m^4$).